Rain Barrel: How To Make And Use Rain Barrels

 How Does A Rain Barrel System Work?

 A roof works as a collection surface and as rain falls, the water collects usually in rain gutters.
 A downspout connects to the barrel using some type of downspout diverter to direct the roof runoff into the barrel via the downspout.
-Units specifically designed to operate as rain barrels feature a covers to prevent animals, mosquitoes, dust, and light from contaminating stored water.

 How Much Rainwater Can You Collect?

 One of the first questions asked by those considering adding a rain barrel system to their garden is.
 How much water does it take to fill a 55-gallon barrel with water?
-It takes roughly 1/2 inch of rain to fill the typical 50-55 gallon drum with water from an average roof.

-Here are the numbers… For every inch of rain falling on 500 square foot of roof, it adds up to approximately 300 gallons of water.
-Most areas in the US could collect over 1,000 gallons of potable water per year to use in watering container gardens, house plants, vegetable garden and even your lawn.
+Most areas in the US could collect over 1,000 gallons of potable water per year to water container gardens, house plants, vegetable gardens, and even your lawn.

 Tips and Considerations

-- Use a screen to keep out debris
+• Use a screen to keep out debris

-- Keep the rain barrel covered with a lid to prevent mosquito breeding and algae growth
+• Keep the rain barrel covered with a lid to prevent mosquito breeding and algae growth

-- Empty first collected water if concerns of roof contaminants are a concern
+• Empty first collected water if concerns of roof contaminants are a concern

-- Do not use rain barrels on a roof containing asbestos
+• Do not use rain barrels on a roof containing asbestos

-- Collected rain water is not for human consumption or as drinking water – plants only
+• Collected rainwater is not for human consumption or as drinking water – plants only

 Benefits of Rain Barrels